 Rental and Mortgage Assistance

-NeighborWorks® Salt Lake: partnered with Salt Lake City Government to provide Mortgage Assistance for Salt Lake City residents facing uncertain times due to COVID-19.
+NeighborWorks® Salt Lake: in partnership with Salt Lake City Government to provide Mortgage Assistance for Salt Lake City residents facing uncertain times due to COVID-19.

-Utah Community Action: providing deposit and emergency rental assistance, landlord-tenant mediation, and case management, available in different languages call 801-359-2444 for assistance.
+Utah Community Action: providing rental assistance, emergency funding and case management, available in different languages call 801-359-2444 for assistance.

 Available Rental Assistance: Department of Work Force Services lists rental assistance by county and local agencies.